Rother District Bus Service Changes

 100

-From 3 September the service 100 route is extended to Rye, Lydd and New Romney, in place of service 102.
-The timetable is also be revised.
+From 3 September 2023 the service 100 route was extended to Rye, Lydd and New Romney, in place of service 102 (which was revised to run between New Romney, Folkestone and Dover).

 Commercial service provided by Stagecoach.